safe049/safe049/README.md

 <h2>Introduce</h2>
 <div align="center">

-   I come from China 🇨🇳, I am high school student, focus on AI right now<br>
+   I come from China 🇨🇳, I am a junior high school student, focus on AI right now<br>

    You can call me Dynamo or 白昼<br>